mfroeling/MuscleAtlas-website/pages/projects_1_mbids.md

 ## Data structure

 To prevent ambiguity most MRI acquisitions are stored in predefined folders.
 Muscle-BIDS-compliant software will look in these folders for their needed raw source data.
 The following folders have been defined in Muscle-BIDS.
 QMRITools uses the following subfolders to store data in the Muscle-BIDS dataset.
 More about data structures can be found [here>>](https://www.qmritools.com/bids/files_folders/).
+Within a data structure standardized entities and suffixes are used to identify which files contain what, more information about file naming can be found [here>>](https://www.qmritools.com/bids/ents_suffs/).

 - `anat`: Structural imaging for anatomical or diagnostic reference (e.g T1 or T2).
 - `dwi`: Diffusion-weighted data (e.g. DTI or IVIM).